-- Herniations in the head or neck
+- Herniation in the head or neck

 These accidents are like any other car accident, and the results are often the same.
 The main difference is who will pay for the damages.
 While your Denver rideshare accident lawyer works to determine liability and who to file a claim against, you are recovering emotionally, physically, and financially.

-A claim can result in payment for:
+An injury claim can result in payment for: